pieter-van-prooijen/kondoq/README.md

   (partially in)
 - etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
   Yes: the response has a Vary header which contains "Authorization" when making an authorized request.
-This means cached content won't help reduce the number of GitHub api requests unless the using fixed application tokens.
+This means cached content won't help reduce the number of GitHub api requests unless using fixed application tokens.

 - a better way to skip certains files for analysis (like duplicate namespaces), see the skip-blob? predicate in github.clj